 However, Corktown’s situation had begun to improve by this time, and today the neighborhood is one of Detroit’s most close-knit and thriving communities.
-At the center of it all, “the Corner,” as locals have always called it, remains.
-Though today bereft of any walls and structures save for one section of the original stadium gate, the field itself has changed little.
-Open to the public on most sunny days and rarely crowded, it is not uncommon to see groups of Detroiters playing pick-up games on the field of one of baseball’s most fabled ballparks.
+At the center of it all, “the Corner,” as locals have always called it, no longer remains.
+Though it was bereft of any walls and structures save for one section of the original stadium gate, the field itself had changed little.
+Open to the public on most sunny days and rarely crowded, it was not uncommon to see groups of Detroiters playing pick-up games on the field of one of baseball’s most fabled ballparks.

 In 2013, Detroit Police Athletic League acquired the property, with plans to rebuild it into a complex, including offices, a banquet hall and retain the field in its original orientation, aimed at providing a facility for local youth.
 In March 2018, “The Corner Ballpark” officially opened to the public.
 While little remains of the original stadium, save the field, or, much reference to Ernie Harwell, the baseball tradition continues at The Corner.